justinmart/simple_taxes/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine, and guidance on how to obtain your own tax reports.

+If you do not have Python version 2.7 installed on your machine, download and install Anaconda Python version 2.7 (here: https://www.anaconda.com/download/).
+This will install python and Jupyter Notebook, and easy interface to run python scripts.

+Once python is installed, from any terminal run: `pip install ...` for each library in `requirements.txt`.
+Currently there are only two requirements:
+  * `pip install cached-property`
+  * `pip install xlrd`

+Once Python 2.7 with Jupyter Notebook and all relevant requirements are installed on your machine, follow these steps:
 1. Download this repo to your local machine
 2. Go to each supported exchange for which you have trades and download a `csv` or `xlsx` of your trade history
 3. Put these `csv` or `xlsx` files into the appropriate folder inside the `data/` directory (the program will automatically parse *all* files in the correct folders)
+  * For Binance, please note they have recently changed their trade history reports.
+Put all newly downloaded reports in the `binance_xlsx` folder.
 4. For any trades that are from unsupported exchanges, or any other manual trades (ICOs, forks, in-person or on-chain trades, etc) populate a spreadsheet with a specific format (see below)
 5. Run the script (see below), which populates 5 files in the `output` folder:
   * `trades.csv`          : Detailed information regarding every trade across all exchanges and currencies